Radio compass receivers from Bendix.

 The direction finder SCR 269.

-Aircraft receiving equipment type RA1-B.
+Aircraft receiver type RA1-B.

 This receiver is a real old fashion general coverage receiver.
 Alle the wave bands are close after each other, when turning the wave band knob.
 When turning and reaching the end of the last waveband, you start again with the beginning of the first.